weeyin83/Lab-Deployment-in-Azure/README.md

 ## Azure VM Details
 This lab is all hosted within an Azure VM.
 The Azure VM allows for nested virtualisation.

 The VM has Windows Server 2022 installed and Hyper-V enabled.
 The template deploys the lab as a Standard D8s v3 (8 vcpus, 32 GiB memory) VM.
-Ideally using a
+The recommendation would be that once you have deployed the lab to scale the Azure VM to a size that makes sense for your intended purpose.
+If you are you going to deploy more virtual machines to it then you need to make it larger.

 ## Lab Details